7 best board games to help children think big

 Parents of younger children should consider Catan Junior.
 This reimagining reduces the complexity of trading and building, while maintaining the core principles.
 It even includes the one thing the other games on this list lack: a ghost pirate.

 In Evolution, players shepherd an entire species through its evolutionary history in the hopes of staving off extinction.
-To do so, children will need to evolve their species traits to ecological limitations while outmaneuvering their opponents' ever-adapting beasties.
+To do so, they'll need to evolve the species' traits to meet ecological limitations while outmaneuvering their opponents' ever-adapting beasties.